TrautsNottus/trautsnottus.github.io/_docs/classteacher/assessment/index.md

 {% include faq.html explain="Result History" %}

-As you enter results into a marksheet, a history of the results is preserved.
-This facilitates the analysis of your pupil's progress.
+As you enter results into a marksheet, we store the previous result.
+Recording the result history helps you analyse your pupil's progress.

 {% include faq-end.html  %}